nazaruk-ivan/java-practice-hub/README.md

 Progress:
-I'm doing Youtube tutorial from "Code Bro"(linK:https://www.youtube.com/watch?v=xTtL8E4LzTQ&list=PLddcw1VtglK4iHPTpAZSpXNhq7IEnCEei&index=6) and so far I did 6 hours of it(half).
+I'm doing Youtube tutorial from "Code Bro"(linK:https://www.youtube.com/watch?v=xTtL8E4LzTQ&list=PLddcw1VtglK4iHPTpAZSpXNhq7IEnCEei&index=6) and so far I did 8 hours of it.

 -After each topic, I'm searching for exercise and doing it to reinforce my knowledge.